DiogoAngelim/generator-dockerfile/test/readme.md

 ### Running tests

-Once the dependencies are installed, you can run the tests using npm:
+Once the dependencies are installed, enter the tests directory and run mocha with the following command:

-`npm test`
+`mocha`

  This command will execute the entire test suite and provide feedback on the test results.
 Make sure all tests pass before making any contributions or modifications to the generator.